 Ancestry does not allow uploads in any form, but they have been offering DNA kit deals more often so keep an eye on their site.

 3. Test More People in Your Family – While this can get expensive fairly quickly, you should try and test as many people in your family as you can afford to.
 This includes parents and grandparents, aunts and uncles, siblings etc. Choose your favorite testing company so that everyone is in one place and then upload those results (with permission) to other test sites.
 Testing relatives will give you a much greater understanding of your heritage, and testing relatives from different family lines will help you make sense of your ethnicity reports and cousin matches genealogically.

 4. Use Cousin Matching, Not Just Ethnicity Reports – This is one of the most important things you can do when trying to understand your genetic past.
 Cousin matches, especially more recent ones, are incredibly useful when trying to solve mysteries, understand your own percentages and determine what percentages match which parts of your tree.
 Explaining how to do that would be another article in and of itself, so spend some time researching online, reading help documents and forums to understand how this works.
-We also cover this in our online course, The Genealogy Journey.
+We also cover this in our online online genealogy course.

 5. Combine Your Genetic Research with Your Genealogy Research – Trying to understand your genetic past without the context of a well-developed family tree is extremely difficult.
 Of course, for some, it is necessary.
 If you were adopted or find that one of your parents is not in fact your biological parent you may be left in the dark – at least for a time.

 But if it is at all possible, take the time to build a family tree so that you truly understand your results.
 Having only a vague understanding of your ancestry, mixed with DNA results, can be a recipe for ongoing confusion and misinterpretation.